So do we.

 We also see results in standardized test scores.
 Standardized test results are neither the only nor the most important measure of success, but they do measure students’ comparative academic skill sets.
 The results are useful in evaluating and demonstrating students’ ability to apply knowledge to largely concrete problems.

-On the 2017 Iowa Assessments, a nationally standardized test, Challenger kindergartners’ average percentile rank was 99.
-Eighth grade students’ average rank was 98.
-That means that Challenger’s average kindergartner outscored 99 of 100 of IOWA takers at his grade level—and that Challenger’s average eighth grader outscored 98.
+On the 2023 Iowa Assessments, a nationally standardized test, Challenger kindergartners’ average percentile rank was 98.
+Eighth grade students’ average rank was 99.
+That means that Challenger’s average kindergartner outscored 98 out of 100 IOWA test takers at the same grade level—and that Challenger’s average eighth grader outscored 99.
 The results against the private school group of test takers—expected to be an academically stronger group—are similarly impressive.

 The IOWA results show a significant advantage for Challenger kindergartners.
 The results are similar in all grades—some a bit lower and some a bit higher, but all far ahead of the norm.